eslint-community/eslint-plugin-eslint-plugin/docs/rules/meta-property-ordering.md

 ] */

 // valid;
+module.exports = {
-{
+  meta: {
     type: "bar",
     docs: "foo",
+    messages: ["zoo"],
     fooooooooo: "foo",
-  fixable: false,
+  },
+  create() {},
 }
 ```

 ## When Not To Use It

-If don't want to enforce ordering of properies in meta, you can turn off this rule.
+If don't want to enforce ordering of meta properties, you can turn off this rule.